wacncontent/CustomizeTool/addCommentOutput/includes/publishing-with-git.md

 ## <a id="Step8"></a>Troubleshooting

-The following are errors or problems commonly encountered when using Git to publish to a web site in Azure:
+The following are errors or problems commonly encountered when using Git to publish to a web app in Azure:

 ****

 **Symptom**: Unable to access '[siteURL]': Failed to connect to [scmAddress]

-**Cause**: This error can occur if the web site is not up and running.
+**Cause**: This error can occur if the web app is not up and running.

-**Resolution**: Start the web site in the Azure Management Portal.
-Git deployment will not work unless the web site is running.
+**Resolution**: Start the web app in the Azure Management Portal.
+Git deployment will not work unless the web app is running.

 ****